Plain English Summary

 What are the possible benefits and risks of participating?

-By participating in the study there is an opportunity to get support that has been shown to be effective in previous studies combined with a package of support materials for bipolar disorder drawing on our expertise of developing and evaluating interventions.
-All participants will be given the access to the programme, although for some participants this will be at the end of the study rather than at the beginning.
-Some participants will also have the opportunity to participate in interviews to give feedback on their experiences and thereby have a direct influence on the development of the programme.
+By participating in the study there is an opportunity to get support that has been shown to be effective in previous studies combined with a package of support materials for bipolar disorder drawing on the trialists' expertise of developing and evaluating interventions.
+All participants are given the access to the programme, although for some participants this is at the end of the study rather than at the beginning.
+Some participants also have the opportunity to participate in interviews to give feedback on their experiences and thereby have a direct influence on the development of the programme.
 This study encourages participants to think about their past experiences and it is possible that thinking about these may result in some distress.
 The research team are sensitive to this and an online parent support group (peer support forum) is available to support discussion of this.
 In the event of concerns, the research team can be contacted directly and a list of support organisations will be supplied to all participants.

 Where is the study run from?